-TRAVEL+LEISURE Magazine recently named the Long Beach Boardwalk as one of the top eleven in the nation.
-The TODAY Show chose five of those for a feature, noting Long Beach as the most unique.
-We have to agree; our boardwalk isn’t flanked with carnival rides and hot dog vendors (those are downtown!) but rather it appears almost suspended in the grassy dunes, with panoramic views of the North Head lighthouse, beach and surf.
+TRAVEL+LEISURE Magazine named the Long Beach Boardwalk as one of the top eleven in the nation.
+We have to agree; our boardwalk isn’t flanked with carnival rides and hot dog vendors (those are downtown!) but rather it appears almost suspended above the dunes.
 During the Washington State International Kite Festival, you’ll find a flurry of activity on the boards, and some of the most colorful skies in the world.

-Crossing beneath the Long Beach Boardwalk at the half-way mark is the 8-mile Discovery Trail.
+Crossing beneath the Long Beach Boardwalk at the half-way mark is the 8.5-mile Discovery Trail.
 This Lewis & Clark commemorative trail terminates at the north end of Long Beach with an 18-foot bronze tree and winds south to Beard’s Hollow where it goes over the cape and into downtown Ilwaco.
 Interpretive displays and sculptures dot the trail.
-Bike riders, runners, walkers and skaters are welcome.
+Bike riders, runners, walkers, and skaters are welcome.

 Learn more about this favorite attraction in 15 Fabulous Features of the Long Beach Boardwalk!